 Jump in the ocean, or get blown up with the island, like the Tyrannodrones?
 Without further thought, he jumped into the water.

-Swim, you fool!
-Swim as if your life depended on it, because it sure does!
+Swim, you moron!
+Swim unless you want to get killed by falling debris!
 Tommy mentally chided himself and forced his fatigued limbs to move.
 Behind him, the island, his home for so long, sank in an angry inferno.

 Tommy managed a weak smile.
 "Hey, Hayley.
 I need a ride."